dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

             - **Description**: The user will utilize an external authentication API such as Google Sign In API to log themselves into the app with their credentials as a user.
             - **Primary actor(s)**: User (Student/Professor)
             - **Main success scenario**:
-                1. Use will click on the Google Sign In button
+                1. User will click on the Google Sign In button
                 2. A popup/rerouting of the page will occur providing the user a screen to enter their Google credentials into a box
                 3. Once the user hits the Login button they will then be routed to the home page of the application
             - **Failure scenario(s)**: